-where $s = \frac{t}{t_{a}}$ is a renormalized time parameter, $t_{a}$ is the total annealing time, $\Gamma(s)$ and $\mathcal{J}(s)$ are functions set by an annealing schedule, and $\{J_{ij}\}$ are a set of couplings between the nearest neighbors of the underlying lattice $\Lambda$.
-We consider ``high-precision'' couplings drawn independently and uniformly from the set of all binary fractions $a / 128$ with $a \in \mathbb{Z}$ and $-128 \leq a \leq 128$, although the choice of distribution does not have a qualitative affect on the conclusions of this work.
+where $s = \frac{t}{t_{a}}$ is a renormalized time parameter, $t_{a}$ is the total annealing time, $\mathcal{J}(s)$ and $\Gamma(s)$ are functions set by an annealing schedule, and $\{J_{ij}\}$ are a set of couplings between the nearest neighbors of the underlying lattice $\Lambda$.
+We consider ``high-precision'' couplings drawn independently and uniformly from the set of all binary fractions $a / 128$ with $a \in \mathbb{Z}$ and $-128 \leq a \leq 128$.
 We use the same annealing schedule as was used for benchmarking in Ref. \cite{king2024}.

 We consider a quench starting from the ground state of $H(0)$ from $s = 0$ ($t = 0$) to time $s = 1$ ($t = t_{a}$), with the total annealing time $t_{a}$ controlling the adiabaticity of the evolution.
-At time $s = 1$ we calculate two-point correlators $\langle \sigma^{z}_{i}\sigma^{z}_{j} \rangle$ for both local and non-local pairs of qubits in the lattice, building up a picture of the correlation length in the system and the spin glass order induced by the couplings $J_{ij}$.
+At time $s = 1$ we calculate two-point correlators $\langle \sigma^{z}_{i}\sigma^{z}_{j} \rangle$ for both local and non-local pairs of qubits in the lattice, building up a picture of the spin glass order induced by the couplings $J_{ij}$.

-\textit{Method} - To model the quench we adopt a classical simulation approach which is illustrated in Fig. \ref{fig:MainFigure} and which we describe here.
-We use a tensor network ansatz for the many-body wavefunction whose structure reflects the underlying lattice.
-In this work we focus on three lattices: cylindrical, diamond cubic, and dimerized cubic, which were also considered in Ref.~\cite{king2024}.
-In the case of the dimerized cubic lattice we use a tensor network where the spins in a dimer are paired together into a single tensor with two physical indices, creating a regular, cubic lattice tensor network \footnote{While pairing certain sites together increases the coordination number of the lattice, it has the advantage of removing the inherent loops that form from couplings in the $z$-direction between the spins in the dimers and thus helps make the structure more ``tree-like'', improving the accuracy of the classical methods we use.}.
+To model the quench we adopt a classical simulation approach (Fig.~\ref{fig:MainFigure}).
+We use a tensor network ansatz for the many-body wavefunction whose structure reflects the underlying lattice of interest.
+A tensor network can be understood as a compressed format for the many-body wavefunction, consisting of a network of tensors — one for each qubit — connected by indices which mediate the entanglement between the qubits.
+Increasing the size of these indices (known as the ``bond dimension'') increases the expressivity of the ansatz.